 Hiking the iconic Table Rock is one of the most popular summertime activities for both young and old residents and Boise visitors.
 Enjoy walking the several trails that can take you to the top of Table Rock.
 However, the most commonly used is the Table Rock Trail from the Old Penitentiary.
 Expect to see a variety of wildlife on this hike, and once you reach the top, take a moment to admire the stunning views of the bustling city below.

 Get wild in Downtown Boise with a trip to the zoo!
 Zoo Boise offers fun and educational experience at an affordable price.
 You get to see over 300 animals from around the world in the heart of downtown.
 Visiting the zoo is truly an exciting experience for all ages.
 Boise’s residents really enjoy stopping by the zoo throughout the year to see all the new and updated exhibits.

 6. Climb the Black Cliffs

 For the true outdoor adventurer, climbing the Black Cliffs will give you the thrill you desire.
 These towering columns of lava rock are a popular destination for rock climbers.
 It provides a wide range of difficulty levels for all climbers to enjoy.
 The Black Cliffs also provide amazing views of the river below.

 Summer is a great time to explore the Idaho Botanical Garden in Boise.
 Take a self-guided tour through the garden to see all the beautiful blooms, or if you want to learn more about the Botanical Garden’s history, take a free guided tour.
 A stroll through the Idaho Botanical Garden is one of the best summertime Idaho activities for relaxing after a long week.

 Will you be moving to Boise soon?
 The relocation experts at Mesa Moving will help your move go smoothly.
-Contact us to learn more about our mobility concierge services.
+Contact us to learn more about our menu of moving and storage services.